debugcom/Hacking-F117A/README.md

   Persian Gulf	18 and 19
   North Cape	1E and 1F
 ```
 However, simply plugging these hex values into the Primary or Secondary Target addresses was not good enough.
 When you do so, you often end up seeing missions like "Photograph the Airstrip" or "Destroy the Airstrip".
 Clearly there are other mission parameters which control the overall mission objectives.
-After more scanning of changed memory values, I found more addresses which contributed in some way to the overall mission:
+After more scanning of changed memory values, I found additional addresses which contributed in some way to the overall mission:
 ```
   Primary Mission Type - see mission_type
   Primary Mission Target - enter the hex values for the desired target here